Kub3rn3tesofficial/community/contributors/devel/sig-architecture/feature-gates.md

 version would be set the line before the feature gate is set.

-For example, if the "CustomResourceFieldSelectors" becomes GA in version 1.32, the emulation version is set to 1.31.
+For example, if the "CustomResourceFieldSelectors" becomes GA in version 1.32, the emulation version is set to v1.31.

 ```go
 featuregatetesting.SetFeatureGateEmulationVersionDuringTest(t, utilfeature.DefaultFeatureGate, version.MustParse("1.31"))
 featuregatetesting.SetFeatureGateDuringTest(t, utilfeature.DefaultFeatureGate, apiextensionsfeatures.CustomResourceFieldSelectors, false)
 ```

-When the feature gate is removed 3 releases later in v1.35, the disablement feature gate test is then removed.
+When the feature gate is removed three releases later in v1.35, the disablement feature gate test is then removed.
 For tests using a matrix, emulation version should only be set on tests that disable the feature.